 The carbon calculation part of the initiative worked, but the food labelling onsite fell down for a few reasons.
-Nonetheless, we were able to calculate the five lowest impact scores for on site meals and awarded the trader's behind them our 'Golden Carrot' awards!
+Nonetheless, we were able to calculate the five lowest impact

 Congratulations to these brilliant traders on their low climate impact scores!